KyleSmith0905/estimtest/examples/README.md

 ## Examples

 All examples should have minimal editing applied from the default "getting started" app; the only thing changed should be related to adding Estimtest to the app.
-Unless specified the all scrips will not have Estimtest active.
+Unless specified scrips will not have Estimtest active.

 `npm run dev` runs the dev server with Estimtest disabled.
 `npm run dev:estimtest` runs the dev server with Estimtest enabled.